 In cases where cartilage is inadequately lubricated or subjected to excessive stress, it can develop cracks.
 As cartilage deteriorates over time, the bones can grind against each other without the cushioning protection it provides, often leading to an inflammatory response within the joint.

 In everyday language, terms like joint wear and tear or joint degeneration are frequently used to describe osteoarthritis.
 Osteoarthritis is characterized by the progressive degeneration of cartilage tissue.
 This process can be likened to a car’s transmission system.
 If all the transmission components function seamlessly, gear-shifting proceeds without issues.
 However, when there is abrasion, such as worn-down cartilage, akin to pieces of cartilage breaking off, it disrupts smooth joint movement.

-In the shoulder, osteoarthritis can occur in different places.
-For example, the acromioclavicular joint, the glenohumeral joint, or the sternoclavicular joint (the joint between the sternum and the clavicle) can be affected.
+Osteoarthritis in the shoulder can manifest in various locations, including the acromioclavicular joint, the glenohumeral joint, or the sternoclavicular joint, which connects the sternum and clavicle.

 Osteoarthritis is a natural progression that unfolds over years.
 To illustrate, consider a new tire with substantial tread at the outset.
 Over time, the tread wears down, becoming thinner and smaller.
 Ultimately, in the worst-case scenario, the tire is worn to the rims.